 How much does this program cost?

 The cost of this program is $600.
-A minimum $125 (non-refundable) payment is required to process the application.
+A minimum $225 (non-refundable) payment is required to process the application.
+Funding is available to campers 18 and under as of July 1st, Campers 19+ are required to pay full fees.
 Easter Seals Ontario does not receive government funding and all of our programs are funded by the generous donations from individuals, service clubs, businesses and foundations.
 Easter Seals asks families to contribute what they are able to towards the cost of this program.